-The Heart of Illinois Low Incidence Association (HILIA) was formed to promote, establish and maintain a continuum of comprehensive services for children with the low incidence disabilities of hearing impairment and visual impairment.
-HILIA exists in collaboration between Bloomington School District #87, Livingston County Special Services Unit, Tri-County Special Education Association, McLean County Unit 5 School District and Illinois State University Laboratory Schools.
-HILIA serves students with hearing and visual impairments in over thirty school districts within DeWitt, Livingston, Logan, and McLean counties.
+The Heart of Illinois Low Incidence Association (HILIA) was formed to promote, establish and maintain a continuum of comprehensive services for children with low incidence disabilities of hearing impairment and visual impairment.
+HILIA exists in collaboration between Bloomington School District #87, Livingston County Special Services Unit, Tri-County Special Education Association, McLean County Unit 5 School District, Illinois State University Laboratory Schools, and the Regional Office of Education.
+HILIA serves students with hearing and visual impairments in nearly thirty school districts within DeWitt, Livingston, Logan, and McLean counties.
 The unique needs of these students are met through the continuum of services offered in the district’s programs or at the Laboratory Schools.

 HILIA Programming in Home School Districts-